fraterrisus/walkthroughs/aethus/items.md

 *Cost:* The Tau manufacturing process consumes 10x [Quarinium Ore](#quarinium-ore) and 2x [Fuel Rod Moulds](#fuel-rod-mould).
 The Iota particle accelerator consumes an additional 5x [Quarinium Ore](#quarinium-ore) and 10x [Strange Ore Chunks](#strange-ore-chunk).

 1. In the "Control Room" at Tau, check the readout of the terminal.
-If it says "Iota additive: missing", run over to Iota.
+If it says "Iota additive: not present", run over to Iota.
 Climb down to the basement, insert the materials into the accelerator, then run it from the terminal.
 If there's smoke or fog in the accelerator room, you're good to go.
 2. At Tau, enter the "Material Processing" room and insert the Quarinium Ore into one of the four available slots across two machines.
 (It doesn't seem to matter if you fill more than one slot.)
 3. Go to the "Manufacturing Hub" and insert the Fuel Rod Moulds.
 There's also a Crafting Bench in this room, so you can also bring Kalynite Bars with you and make the moulds on the spot.
 4. Enter the "Waste Processing" control facility, "Raise Outflow" at both consoles, then "Flush System" at the third.